bids-standard/BEP028_BIDSprov/bep028spec.md

   </tr>
 </table>

-Example of an Activity record:
+Here is an example of an Activity record:
 ```JSON
 {
     "Id": "bids::prov/#conversion-00f3a18f",